 Still, choosing a variable rate can help you secure a lower personal loan interest rate.
 It will make the most sense for short-term personal loans, which you’re likely to pay off before your rate gets too high.

-If you have poor or fair credit (a FICO score of 580 to 680 or so), lenders might approve you for a loan.
+Even if you have poor or fair credit (a FICO Score of 580 to 670 or so), lenders might still approve you for a loan.
 However, you’ll likely face higher personal loan rates.

 One way to avoid this is to “borrow” the good credit of someone you trust by asking them to cosign your personal loan.
 When you add a cosigner to your personal loan application, the lender considers the credit histories of you and your cosigner as well as other financial information.

-Because your cosigner’s better credit is taken into consideration, a cosigner can help you access the best personal loan rates, even if you couldn’t qualify on your own.
+Because your cosigner’s better credit is taken into consideration, a cosigner can help you access the best personal loan rates for you, even if you couldn’t qualify on your own previously.

 The term “personal loan” often refers to an unsecured personal loan that doesn’t require collateral.

 A secured loan, on the other hand, is guaranteed by collateral — a valuable asset the borrower owns.
-Secured personal loans can be borrowed using assets such as home equity, auto equity, or even savings or investments.
+Secured personal loans can be borrowed using assets such as:

-Lastly, check to see if your lender offers personal loan rate discounts.
-For example, many lenders offer a small rate discount, usually 0.25%, to borrowers who enroll in automatic debit payments.
+One last personal loan tip for additional savings: Check to see if your lender offers rate discounts.
+For example, many lenders offer a small rate discount, usually 0.25 percentage points, to borrowers who enroll in automatic debit payments.

 Lenders often include this discount in their advertised rates, so make sure you take it into consideration as you compare rates.
 And once you have the loan, enroll in autopay to make your best personal loan rate even better.

-As you shop for a personal loan, weigh each option against your own situation and needs to make the right choice.
-By knowing and comparing your options, you can get the best personal loan interest rates out there.
+As you shop around, weigh each option against your own situation to make the right choice.
+By knowing and comparing your options — and following our personal loan tips — you can get your best personal loan interest rates available to you.